andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land.md

 nudity - contains nudity - features nudity - showcases nudity - celebrates nudity.

+The Oxford English Dictionary Second Edition Volume III Cham-Creeky published Clarendon Press, 1989, lists no fewer than 17 definitions for the word "contains."
+The most pertinent for our purposes are probably

+2.
+	a.
+To have as part (or the whole) of its contents or substance; to comprise, include.
+	b.
+Of a material body or substance: To have in it (as a constituent element or in combination)
+3.
+	a.
+To include, comprise, extend over, measure.

+but then we also have definitions

+11.
+	a.
+To restrain, hold in, keep in check; to hold back, keep back, hinder.
+	b.
+To restrain, put restraint on, repress
+12. To restrict, limit, confine.

+Which is it?

 "Once you have watched the video, respond to this email by **tomorrow, March 7** to confirm that you will be in attendance at the audition.